DryCreations/pdfproject/planning/tasks.md

 { description }

-## User Story 4 - Story Points: 2
+## User Story 4: As a user, I would like to be able to merge multiple PDF files into one so that I can easily consolidate information across multiple files into one document.

 ### Tasks

-#### 4.1 - Story Points: 2
+#### 4.1

 The merge functionality needs to be implemented.
 This will require creating a new PDF that is made up of two or more separate PDF files.
+(2 points)

 ## User Story 5